jackboberg/spife/docs/topics/request-lifecycle.md

 it determines _the order of events when a client request comes in._ The lifecycle is divided into three phases, listed below.

+Between every middleware, resolved values and rejected errors will be decorated with default status information and checked for validity.
+It is not valid to:

+- Resolve to a false-y value from middleware.
+Views, however, can return false-y values, which will be coerced to `204 No Content` responses.
+- Reject a non-error value anywhere.

 ## `processRequest(req, next)`

 Each middleware will be called with a [knork request][ref-request] and